Indices Trading Pivot Points

 Indices Pivot Point = (High + Low + Close) / 3

-Day traders use the calculated pivot-points to determine levels of entry, stops and profit taking, by trying to determine where the majority of other indices traders may be doing the same.
+Day traders use the calculated pivot-points to determine levels of entry, stops and profit taking, by trying to determine where the majority of other traders may be doing the same.

-The central pivot-point can then be used to calculate the support & resistance levels as follows:
+The central pivot-point can then be used to calculate the support & resistance areas as follows:

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
-These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the stock indices trading market was moving during the course of the day using only a few simple calculations.
+These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the trading market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

 One of the reasons they are now so popular is because they are considered a 'leading' (or predictive) technical indicator rather than a lagging indicator.
-All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close indices trading prices.
+All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close trading prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

-The central pivot can then be used to calculate the support & resistance levels as follows:
+The central pivot can then be used to calculate the support & resistance areas as follows:

 Resistance 3